aman-11111/re4_tweaks/README.md

 ### Description
-This is a fork of RE4 Tweaks repos for experimentations of strafing and walking while aiming
+This is a fork of RE4 Tweaks repo for experimentations of strafing and walking while aiming

 ### What is new
 * **Strafing** - Use A,D keys or controller left stick to side step.
 Right stick to turn player.